allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

 using other methods if we need much higher throughput and scaling horizontally is either impossible or just starting to get too expensive (with games you are often limited by performance of a single PC).
-As a wannabe game developer myself — I’m especially looking at other web developers interested in game development, as seeing web influenced game code often hurts, not only the performance of the game, but also the people who will read that code later ;)
+As a wannabe game developer myself — I’m especially looking at other web developers interested in game development, as reading web influenced game code often hurts, not only the performance of the game, but also the people who will read that code later ;)

-Immutability is just a tool in the software engineer’s hand, and every tool has its own good uses, but there is no universal tool and the job of a software engineer is to choose the right tools for given job.
+Immutability is just a tool in a software engineer’s hand, and every tool has its own good uses, but there is no universal tool and the job of a software engineer is to choose the right tools for given job.

 [Full source code for benchmark can be read on gist](https://gist.github.com/2f057616f300045c7638bd11b250c20a)